to the Past

 was beyond overjoyed.
 It was pure ecstasy!
 "I feel totally cleansed

-culture!
-I feel as though now I am the person I was from the very
+as though now I am the person I was from the very beginning, the

-beginning, the person I was meant to be.
-It's so clear how they robbed
+person I was meant to be.
+It's so clear how they robbed that

-that inborn essence from me ... and now, you, Theresa, have given it
+essence from me ... and now, you, Theresa, have given it back to me.

-back to me.
 You gave me back to myself.
-I cannot thank you
+I cannot thank you enough.
+I have

-and soul belonged to them ... and now they belong to me!
-This is truly
+belonged to them ... and now they belong to me!
+This is truly a

 Theresa excused herself to go out of the room and fetch Beverly

-bodyguard who had been stationed outside at the door--occurred after
+bodyguard who had been stationed outside at the door--ensued after

 up and down like a bunny and squealing like a pig.